 Salvation is the gift of God.
-It is given to us by God’s grace because of faith in Jesus Christ and not because of our good works.
-Since we did not receive God’s salvation because of any “good” that we have done, we cannot lose it because of any sin that we do.
-Consider Ephesians 2:8-9
+It is imparted to us by God’s grace [unmerited favor] because of faith in Jesus Christ’s sacrifice on our behalf and not because of our good works Ephesians 2:8-9 and Titus 3:5.
+Since we did not receive God’s salvation because of any “good” we have done, we cannot lose it because of any “wrong” we may do.
+Consider Romans 4:5-8.

-If our good works (keeping the Law of God) were necessary for salvation, we would quickly lose it because we cannot keep the Law.
-Galatians 3:1-3, 10 and James 2:10.
+If our good works (obedience to the Law of God) were necessary for salvation, we would quickly lose it because we are incapable of keeping the Law Galatians 3:1-3 & 10-11, and James 2:10.

 Romans 8:35-39 shows that there is NOTHING that can SEPARATE us from our God and His love.
-“For I am persuaded (assured, certain) that neither”…
+“For I am persuaded (sure) that neither”… [Emphasis adeded].

 “Death” – dying will not separate us from Him.